Health Law and Policy Program Alumni Advisory Council

 Corporate Counsel, Amazon.com, Inc.

 Lindsay Holmes is a Corporate Counsel at Amazon.com, Inc. in Arlington, Virginia.
 She provides legal support for Amazon’s pharmacy businesses, primarily related to operations and compliance.
-Prior to her role with Amazon, Ms. Holmes was in private practice where her work focused on pharmacy and FDA-related counseling.
+Prior to her role with Amazon, she was in private practice where her work focused on pharmacy and FDA-related counseling.
 She has been recognized by Chambers and Partners as an Associate to Watch in Healthcare: Pharmaceutical/Medical Products Regulatory, Washington, D.C. and serves on the American Health Law Association’s Development and Advancement Council.

 Corrine Propas Parver